hlascelles/karina_personal_website/_posts/travel-stories/2020-12-15-canary-islands.md

 ---

 Fuerteventura (20.2 million years old island) is best for beaches; Tenerife (11.9 million years old island) is best for volcanoes; La Gomera (the giant lemon squeezer, 9.4 million years old island) and La Palma are best for hiking in lush forests; La Palma (1.7 million years old island) is best for star gazing.
+<p style="color:#AEAEAE">Lanzarote is still on my to-visit list.</p>

 <h4>Reasons to go:</h4>